Prepress proofing: Hard proof

 Blueprint (originated from conventional platemaking) is a copy printed in one color and used for checking and correcting mistakes in contents, imposition layout and completeness of data.

 Imposition proof (Layout proof) is similar to blueprint, but the copy is printed in color.
 Imposition proof is usually done with a large-format color inkjet printer.

-Color proof provides the color-reliable/color-true reproduction of the contents of the file intended for printing.
+Color proof (Color digital proof) provides the color-reliable/color-true reproduction of the contents of the file intended for printing.
 Color proof is made with inkjet printers or thermal sublimation printers in combination with powerful color-management systems.
 Proofing is usually performed in full-size format, but in some cases small-page format is also acceptable.
 Color proof serves as a guideline for a printing press operator, and usually stands for a contract proof.

-Screen Proof (True Proof) is a method of proofing used for simulating a raster structure of the printed image.
+Screen proof (True proof) is a method of proofing used for simulating a raster structure of the printed image.
 Performing this proof makes it possible to recognize different raster-dependent effects such as smoothness, grade and range of tonal gradations, and moiré or rosette patterns.

 Several vendors offer special proof systems for creating a screen proof.
 The proof is produced via color donors and thermal transfer (ablation) onto intermediate carriers or onto the substrate used for the print run.
 Both systems are imagesetter-like devices with which the image motifs can be reproduced in every detail including their color, screen definition, and screen angles.
 The true proof systems use color foils that are to be processed in separate units (laminators), transferred from intermediate carriers onto production paper and/or laminated, either to protect the proof or to give it the appearance of the surface structure of production paper.

-Press proof is a test print of the data directly on a printing press.
+Press proof (Product proof) is a test print of the data directly on a printing press.
 This can be the press for the production run or a comparable press (using the same print technology) prepared especially for proof purposes.
 Short runs of 50 or 100 copies can be produced more cost-effectively than with other color proof processes.
 The individual proof is, however, hardly economically justifiable.